lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-12-05-History_of_Proof_Assistants.md

 And this takes us to 1985, exactly 40 years ago;
 see also [this survey](https://doi.org/10.48456/tr-54) of the state of play.
 But there was almost no mathematics: no negative numbers and no decimal notation, so you could not even write 2+2=4.
+As far as the broader computer science community was concerned, we were a joke.

 ### 1985–1995: Cambridge LCF and HOL